johnwargo/word-clock-neomatrix-wifi-desktop/cutout-files/readme.md

-# Word Clock Cutout files
+# World Clock NeoMatrix Wi-Fi Desktop Cutout files

 This folder contains the LASER cutout files for different versions of the project: